BYU-CS-Discord/CSBot/README.md

 # .env

 DISCORD_TOKEN=YOUR_TOKEN_GOES_HERE
-# required, token for your Discord bot
+# Required, token for your Discord bot

 DATABASE_URL=YOUR_DATABASE_URL_GOES_HERE
-# required for any DB functionality, we will get this URL in a later section
+# Required for any DB functionality, we will get this URL in a later section

 ADMINISTRATORS=COMMA,SEPARATED,ID,LIST
 # Required for the update command.
 WARNING: The users whose ids are listed here will be able to pull, build, and run code from this repository on the machine the bot is running on.
 Do not include any users you do not trust.